 The most important thing is that they charge a one-time $49 fee for setting up a book in their system.

 Secondly, they charge a $25 file revision fee.
-That means that if you decide to update your interior file after uploading it for the first time, they are going to charge you $25.
+That means that if you decide to update your interior file after submitting it for Ingram's processing for the first time, they are going to charge you $25.
 If you decide to update your cover file, they will charge you another $25.
 Updates to metadata, pricing, availability and wholesale discount settings are free.

 Periodically, IngramSpark uses book-related events, such as NaNoWriMo (National Novel Writing Month), book fairs or online-only events for authors, and waives the setup or file revision fees for a limited time.
-But, while considering the cost of using the distributor, you can’t rely on promotional offers that may or may not be available in the future, even though it's not likely you will need to pay the full fees listed above (if you are willing to wait a little for a new promotion).
-Another option to “avoid” IngramSpark fees is their on-going offer of a $49 refund of the setup fee, if you place an order of at least 50 “author copies” (for which you will pay printing and shipping costs, usually higher than those you would pay for the copies ordered from CreateSpace or KDP Print) within 60 days of setting your book up with them.
+While considering the cost of using the distributor, you can’t rely on promotional offers that may or may not be available in the future, even though it's not likely you will need to pay the full fees listed above if you are willing to wait a little for a new promotion (as evidenced below).
+Another option to “avoid” IngramSpark fees is their on-going offer of a $49 refund of the setup fee, if you place an order of at least 50 “author copies” (for which you will pay printing and shipping costs, usually higher than those you would pay for the copies ordered from KDP Print) within 60 days of setting your book up with them.

 IngramSpark discount codes